FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 * `MissingProcesses`: This indicates that a process is not reporting to the database.
 * `PodFailing`: This indicates that one of the containers is not ready.

-## Enforce Full Replication

-With this setting enabled (defaults to `true`) the operator will check if the cluster has the desired fault tolerance and is available.
-If one of the conditions above is not met the operator won't remove the underlying resources of that process group (Pod, PVC, Service).
-The processes of that process group will stay excluded until the resources are removed.
-This is a safety measure to reduce the risk of data and availability loss.
-With the `enforceFullReplicationForDeletion` a human operator can decide to disable this safety check.roups when the cluster is fully replicated.

 ## Deletion mode